TeAho-logo

 Timely information to support safe local responses

-Ngā Kohi Rau provides authorised local responders with timely, provisional information about suspected suicides - enabling swift, coordinated, and informed postvention.
+Ngā Kohi Rau provides authorised local responders with timely, provisional information about suspected suicides that enables swift, coordinated, and informed postvention.

-Information is shared under strict protocols, and only with those who have a clear postvention role within their rohe.
+Information is shared under strict protocols, and only with those who have a clear postvention role within their rohe (region).

 By supporting local leadership with the right information at the right time, Ngā Kohi Rau helps communities respond early and reduce the risk of further harm.